idsia-robotics/navground/docs/reference/sim/yaml/samplers.rst

          minimum: 0

-All generic samplers share a common parameter :cpp:member:`navground::sim::Sampler::once` that freezes the sampler once the first sample has been drawn.
+All samplers share a common parameter :cpp:member:`navground::sim::Sampler::once` that freezes the sampler once the first sample has been drawn.
 For example, when in the following scenario

 .. code-block:: yaml